Sam Brinton: LGBTQ activism

-Calling themselves a "survivor" of conversion therapy, Brinton was the first such individual to testify before the United Nations Convention against Torture regarding their experience in November 2014.
-Brinton was the advisory committee co-chair of the National Center for Lesbian Rights' #BornPerfect campaign.
-Brinton held the position until at least September 2015.
+In November 2014, identifying as a "survivor" of conversion therapy, Brinton was the first such individual to testify before the United Nations Convention Against Torture regarding such experiences.
+Brinton was the advisory committee co-chair of the National Center for Lesbian Rights' #BornPerfect campaign and held the position until at least September 2015.
 They were one of three grand marshals of the 2015 Boston Pride Parade.

-Brinton in 2016 founded the #50Bills50States campaign with the goal of prohibiting the pseudoscientific practice of conversion therapy throughout the U.S.
+In 2016, Brinton founded the #50Bills50States campaign, with the goal of prohibiting the pseudoscientific practice of conversion therapy throughout the U.S.

-In 2016 and 2018, Brinton was the principal officer for the Washington DC chapter of the Sisters of Perpetual Indulgence, an LGBTQ charity and human rights group.
-At events, such as the organization's 40th anniversary, Brinton performed in drag under the name "Sister Ray Dee O'Active".
+In 2016 and 2018, Brinton was the principal officer of the Washington, D.C. chapter of the Sisters of Perpetual Indulgence, an LGBTQ charity and human rights group.
+At events, such as the organization's 40th anniversary, they performed in drag under the name "Sister Ray Dee O'Active".

-From 2017 to 2020, Brinton was the head of advocacy and government affairs at the non-profit LGBTQ youth suicide prevention organization The Trevor Project.
+Between 2017 and 2020, Brinton was the head of advocacy and government affairs at the non-profit LGBTQ youth suicide prevention organization The Trevor Project.

 Career

-In 2016, Brinton was a senior policy analyst for the Bipartisan Policy Center, lobbying for updated regulations so nuclear waste can be used to power advanced nuclear reactors.
-In February 2020, the website of Deep Isolation, a Berkeley, California nuclear waste storage and disposal company, listed them as Director of Legislative Affairs and in May 2022 they were Director of Global Political Strategy.
+In 2016, Brinton was a senior policy analyst for the Bipartisan Policy Center, lobbying for updated regulations to make it possible for nuclear waste to be used to power advanced nuclear reactors.
+In February 2020, the website of Deep Isolation, a Berkeley, California, nuclear waste storage and disposal company, listed Brinton as Director of Legislative Affairs and in May 2022 as Director of Global Political Strategy.
 In 2022, Brinton's profile at the Department of Energy (DOE) indicated previous work with the Breakthrough Institute, the Clean Air Task Force, and Third Way.

-In 2022, Brinton became deputy assistant secretary for spent fuel and waste disposition in DOE’s Office of Nuclear Energy, serving in the Office of Spent Fuel and Waste Disposition.
+In 2022, they became deputy assistant secretary for spent fuel and waste disposition in DOE's Office of Nuclear Energy, serving in the Office of Spent Fuel and Waste Disposition.
 South Florida Gay News reported that, according to Brinton, while they were "welcomed with open arms" at all levels of the organization, others reacted to their appointment with hatred and disgust, some making death threats against them.

 In February 2022, an unidentified Department of Energy employee filed allegations of hiring malpractice with the Office of the Inspector General due to concern regarding Brinton's qualifications for a Senior Executive Service (SES) level position, i.e. "the class of federal career officials who rank just below top presidential appointees in seniority".

-Brinton supports the use of interim siting for radioactive waste to determine which sites and storage methods are best suited for future permanent repositories.
+Brinton in October 2022 said they supported using interim siting for radioactive waste to determine which sites and storage methods are best suited for future permanent repositories.

+Luggage thefts

-In November 2022, Brinton was placed on leave by the Department of Energy after they were charged with theft of luggage at an airport.
+In November 2022, Brinton was placed on leave by the Department of Energy after being charged with theft of luggage at an airport.
 On December 12, 2022, after a second similar charge for a July incident, a Department of Energy spokesperson confirmed that Brinton was no longer a DOE employee.
 Brinton was succeeded by acting deputy assistant secretary Kim Petry.